shyanta/part-up/CONTRIBUTING.md

 ## Branches
 - `develop`: the main integration branch.
 All code committed to `develop` should be ready for a release branch.
 - `master`: points to the latest git commit that is deployed to production
+- `MD*.*.*`: points to a release branch, only fixes for that release should be pushed to that branch
 - all other branches are considered feature/fix branches

 ## Featurebranches